 Still can’t see them?
 Try the second method below.

-If you are trying to get rid of an app, simply press on it for one or two seconds until it jiggles.
+If your iPad is running an old iOS version, simply press on it for two seconds until it jiggles.
 Then tap on the “x” on the top left of the app icon.
-See image below.

 If there is no “x” or “Delete App” appearing, then these are pre-installed apps made by Apple.
 You can disable them by going to Settings > General, tap Restrictions and enter the passcode, then turn off the apps you don’t want (see this screenshot).
 That’s it.

 If you want to remove a file, contacts, photos, videos, Safari tabs, etc – the method of deletion really depends on the app.
 Just play around or do a quick Google search to find out.